 The Willamette River is a cornerstone of Oregon, flowing 187 miles from Eugene to Portland with many twists, turns and surprises along the way.
 In Mt.
 Hood Territory, the river plummets over iconic Willamette Falls, an important fishing and trading site for Oregon Tribes and a site of early industry, including the first long-range power transmission.

 But the Willamette River is more than a scenic backdrop or piece of history.
-It’s ripe with recreation opportunities from quick SUP outings to multiday paddle and camping trips.
-The Willamette River Water Trail ties these recreation experiences together into a series of itineraries that span the length of the river.
-In addition to detailed itineraries and maps, the Willamette River Water Trail also offers safety tips, permitting information and outfitter listings, so you can be sure you have everything you need to explore the river.
-Read on to learn about the Willamette River Trail and the Mt.
-Hood Territory communities it connects to.
+It’s ripe with recreation opportunities from quick stand-up paddleboard (SUP) outings to multiday paddle and camping trips.
+The Willamette Water Trail ties these recreation experiences together into a series of itineraries that span the length of the river and connect to several bustling Mt.
+Hood Territory communities.
+In addition to detailed itineraries and maps, the Willamette Water Trail also offers safety tips, permitting information and outfitter listings, so you can be sure you have everything you need to explore the river.

 Don't forget to exercise good stewardship as you share the river with others.
 Keep an ear out for motorboats, which need deeper water to safely operate and pass.
 When you hear an approaching motorboat, paddle closer together in groups.
-Practice social distancing and observe Leave No Trace principles.
-For more information on recreating responsibly in Oregon, learn about the Take Care Out There initiative.
+Here are things you "otter do" to stay safe while exploring.